 Software providers have three partnership options to choose from:

-- Basic or Advanced white label — EOS Crop Monitoring platform with customized interface design and selected features.
+- Basic or Advanced white label — EOSDA Crop Monitoring platform with customized interface design and selected features.
 The Basic option includes the solution’s desktop version.
 The Advanced option comes with a mobile scouting app and an admin panel for user management (partners can host the panel on their domain.)
 A company becomes the EOS Data Analytics Partner Program member and gets the right to distribute under its branding.

 Every white-label user also has a dedicated account manager and tech support from EOSDA employees.

-- Custom solutions — adding custom features to EOS Crop Monitoring or developing a product that can solve a specific task, for example, yield prediction, harvest dynamics monitoring, crop type classification maps, soil type mapping, and field boundary detection.
+- Custom solutions — adding custom features to EOSDA Crop Monitoring or developing a product that can solve a specific task, for example, yield prediction, harvest dynamics monitoring, crop type classification maps, soil type mapping, and field boundary detection.
 Custom solutions also entail getting access to certain data.
 We provide soil moisture data beginning 2002, for instance.

 Let’s Go Through Every Partnership Option.
 How Does It Work For The Client?